KernelPanicOfficial/Rocabella/README.md

 - URL shortcuts
 - SCF Shortcuts

 Rocabella is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.
+This tool is the sibling of the [EvilLNK](https://github.com/nickvourd/EvilLNK) tool.

 :warning: For Linux machines the module named `lnk`, it does not work!